Serzhanov/Serzhanov/README.md

 - 💞️ I’m looking to collaborate on ... smthing interesting
 - 📫 How to reach me ->ns490367@gmail.com

-If be srsly.Im looking for some interesting ideas that should motivate me to learn more,and do more.

 <!---
 Serzhanov/Serzhanov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.